beartype/beartype/README.rst

    monotowertype = beartype(conf=BeartypeConf(
        is_color=False, is_pep484_tower=True))

-   # Decorate with this decorator instead of the vanilla @beartype decorator.
+   # Decorate with this decorator rather than @beartype everywhere.
    @monotowertype
    def muh_colorless_permissive_func(int_or_float: float) -> float:
        return int_or_float ** int_or_float ^ round(int_or_float)